collabscore/documents/case-music-infoset.md

 # The case for the modeling of a music (content) infoset
-Philippe Rigaux (Cnam)
+Working draft - Philippe Rigaux (Cnam)

 ##  What do we find in music score encodings

 Current score encodings are based on traditional sheet scores, whose aim is to convey the notation to performers (or analysts) clearly, efficiently and consistently.
-Yet, many applications that use these scores as input are *not* concerned with details that pertains to (human) readibility.
+Yet, many digital applications that use these scores as input for other purposes are *not* concerned with details that pertain to (human) readibility.
 Page sizes, fonts, margins are useless for a digital performer or a digital analysts.
-The same can, IMO, be said to some aspects which seem more tightly related to music notation: allocation of parts to staves, and clef.
+The same can, IMO, be said for some other aspects, although they seem more tightly related to music notation: allocation of notes to staves, clef, positionning.

-Therefore, I think that digital encoding of scores mix severals concerns of distinct nature, and that it would really pay off to *separate* these concerns, with potential benefits for applications that to *not* aim at merely displaying music notation.
+Therefore, my point is the following: *by trying to capture all the eleme,ts that contribute to the final score layout, digital encodings of scores mix severals concerns of completely distinct nature*.
+It would really pay off to *separate these concerns*, with potential benefits for applications that to *not* aim at merely displaying music notation.
+More esily said than done, but the challenge is both quite interesting, and may lead to extremely useful achievement.

-> Let's call these applications 'digital music app' of DMAP (find better) from now on.
-Typical examples: a (digital) performer (e.g., MIDI performer,
+> Let's call s 'digital music app' of DMAP (find better) from now on the application which are not oriented toward score rendering.
+> Typical examples: a (digital) performer (e.g., MIDI performer,
-> or hopefully a more sophisticated one) ; a (digtal) analyser (i.e., a tools that extract some high-level features from a score).
+> or hopefully a more sophisticated one) ; a (digtal) analyser (i.e., a tools that extract some high-level features from a score);
+> music transcription.
+Some further toughts on these applications are given later.

-In the following, I list some of these benefits, making the assumption that there is a subset of the data found in a score encoding that contains the sufficient and necessary content for most (or all) DMAP.
-I will call this subset **music content infoset** (waiting for a better term), MCI for short.
+In the following, I list some of these benefits.
+Basically, we work on the assumption that there is a subset of the data found in score encodings (I will mostly consider MEI)  that contains the sufficient and necessary content for most (or all) DMAP.
+I will call this subset **music content infoset** (waiting for a better term), or MCI  for short.

 ### Benefit 1 : improve entropy